adnangazi/alpha-notary/README.md

 You will first need to have these followings in your computer:
 - Ganache

-Note: running tests are not compulsory
+Note: running tests is not compulsory

 ## Run Locally
 Open the project with a terminal and run this command: